 Risk associated with surgery

 Over the past 3 decades, HOCM surgery has become very efficient and safer.
 Today we have better instruments, better surgery and anesthesia techniques, better control of risk factors, and more efficient drugs.
+Septal myectomy in Delhi is one of the important surgeries performed by Dr. Sujay Shad.
 Statistically, patients who have undergone extended septal myectomy show excellent results up to and beyond 15 years after surgery.

 The risk of this surgery is expected to be between 1-4% depending upon patient factors.
 In essence, this is a relatively safe operation.